MichaIng/DietPi-Docs/docs/hardware-supported_sbc.md

 ## Native PC & Virtualized environments

 ### Native PC images
 The Native PC images are great for those occasions where SBC performance just isn't enough.
 Run one of these on any x86_64 PC/server and still get the same great DietPi features and experience.
-This image is for motherboards with UEFI boot support and onboard EMMC (eg: Z83-II, Beelink AP32 and other Intel NUC/SBC devices with onboard EMMC).
+This image is for motherboards with UEFI boot support and onboard eMMC (eg: Z83-II, Beelink AP32 and other Intel NUC/SBC devices with onboard eMMC).

 ### VMware
 The VMware virtual machine is great for those occasions where SBC performance just isn't enough.
 Run one of these on any x86_64 PC/server and still get the same great DietPi features and experience.